Hulian2000/News-Highlights/readme.md

 ##Description

-News Highlight is a web application that is meant to catch up hard workers on current affairs happening all over the world.
+News-Highlight is a web application that is meant to show on what is happening in the current affairs all over the world.
 The website has the home page, that has a list of all sources of news sorted in categories.
 A user will have to click on Read More on a specific source to view artciles on the site Click here to see the live site

 Specifications
 Behavior	Input	Output